auth0/auth0-angular/MIGRATION_GUIDE.md

 });
 ```

 With the release of v2, we have removed `redirectMethod`.
-If you want to use anything but `window.location.assign` to handle the redirect to Auth0, you should implement `onRedirect`:
+If you want to use anything but `window.location.assign` to handle the redirect to Auth0, you should implement `openUrl`:

 ```ts
 this.auth.loginWithRedirect({